MSGW2018/A6/education/limitations.md

 4. Technological issues
 - Some students may have trouble using some OERs if they have a slow or erratic internet connection.
 Other OERs may require software that students don’t have and that they may not be able to afford.

+Finally, we can mention a recommendation of the Paris OER Declaration: *"Encourage the development and adaptation of OER in a variety of languages and cultural contexts.
+Favour the production and use of OER in local languages and diverse cultural  contexts to ensure their relevance and accessibility.
+Intergovernmental organisations should encourage the sharing of OER across languages and cultures, respecting indigenous knowledge and rights".*